 image_pdfimage_print

-This also forced me to adjust my language.
-The phrase “outdoor wandering” is too vague.
-My project is closer to an organised critical route than to wandering itself.
-The discussion of walking as critical curating offers a more precise reference point.
-Walking matters here not because it suggests free movement, but because it structures perception and allows participants to form judgements in public space.
-For me, that is important because the route is not something added onto the exhibition from outside.
-It is one way the project makes its argument.
-Viewers do not first see the works and only then understand the route.
-The route is already shaping how they understand both the works and the city.
+This also forced me to correct my own language.
+“Outdoor wandering” is not accurate enough.
+The project is closer to an organised critical route than to wandering in any simple sense.
+That matters to me because the route is one way in which the project argues for its own question.
+Viewers do not first see the works and then understand the route; the route itself actively shapes how they understand both the works and the city

 Production checklist and early booklet sketch for the Summerhall collective event.
 Photograph by Hazel Ren, March 2026.